dhillonajender/React-Counter/README.md

-# Getting Started with Counter React App
+# Getting Started with Counter App

 This project is a simple React application that implements counter and navbar component.
 The counter allows users to increment, decrement, and reset a numeric value displayed on the screen.
 The Navbar shows the count of elements used.
 To comprehend the workings of each type of component, I utilized both functional and class-based components.
 The application is built using the create-react-app boilerplate and includes basic styling using CSS and BootStrap.